What are the most valued startups in the semiconductor industry?

 Insights

-As you can see, we built a database that ranks startups in the semiconductor industry based on their current valuation.
+As you can see, we built a database that ranks startups and growth companies in the semiconductor industry based on their current valuation.

 Estimating semiconductor startup valuations is not always straightforward.
-Many chip companies do not publicly disclose their valuation, and the available information can vary widely depending on the company and its stage.
+Many chip companies do not publicly disclose their valuation, and the available information can vary widely depending on the company, its geography, its technology category and its stage.

 To build this ranking, we applied a structured valuation methodology and cross-checked information across multiple reliable sources.